notZaki/PandocCiter/README.md

 ## Acknowledgements

-- This extension is essentially a stripped down version of the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop) that has been adjusted for markdown/pandoc.
+- This extension is essentially a stripped down version of the [LaTeX-Workshop extension](https://github.com/James-Yu/LaTeX-Workshop) that has been adjusted for markdown/pandoc
+    + The structure of the `src` directory was preserved, so that any updates/fixes here could also be ported to LaTex-Workshop, and vice versa